-Claire Menck is an award-winning educator with a demonstrated history leading key growth initiatives in the hospitality and education industries; with a focused passion for health and wellness.
-She is nown as an expert in delivering training and development strategies that increase participant engagement and drive business growth in a fast-paced environment.
+Claire Menck is an international award-winning educator, chef and business leader with a demonstrated history leading key growth initiatives in the hospitality and education industries; with a focused passion for health and wellness.
+She is known as an expert in delivering training and development strategies that increase participant engagement and drive business growth in a fast-paced environment.
 Driven, committed, and hands-on with a proven progressive career reflecting strong leadership skills, Dr. Menck builds and leads motivated teams.
 Highly praised for her work ethic, problem-solving and communication skills, and successful delivery of work she brings over 35 years of strategic management to her clients.

 Claire began her career at the ripe age of fourteen in the dish pit of a small café in her hometown of Barrington, Illinois.
 While attending the University of Wisconsin, Madison Claire worked in a variety of restaurants and bars, including a stint at the Ovens of Brittany.
 It was those experiences that built a sense of community for her while in school, and formed her later decision to forgo law school and attend New England Culinary Institute.
 That decision ultimately led to a career in the food service industry that has spanned three decades and has included work in the back, front, and top of house in a myriad of operations from hotels and cruise ships, to free standing, fine dining restaurants.
 In 2000 she started the own business she continues to run today, Girlchef.

 Claire has been recognized for her work in the food service industry through a series of awards and accolades from the International Hotel and Restaurant Association, Women Chefs and Restaurateurs, the International Food Service Editorial Council, and the James Beard Foundation; as well as a host of other professional associations.